sdsc-ordes/zarr-linked-data/README.md

 # A. Project Description

 The project's main interesting features are pipelines to manipulate [Zarr data formats](https://zarr.dev).
 Zarr files can store both data and [metadata](https://zarr.readthedocs.io/en/stable/tutorial.html#user-attributes), in a [hierarchical manner](https://zarr.readthedocs.io/en/stable/tutorial.html#groups).
 Zarr is best for storing any array-like data, as it allows compression and chunking.
-The metadata present with the data makes the Zarr file format of high interest for interoperability and findability goals of FAIR requirements.
+The metadata present with the data makes the Zarr file format of high interest for interoperability and findability goals of [FAIR principles](https://www.go-fair.org/fair-principles/).

 This project came into being tied to the [Cat+ initiative from EPF domain in Switzerland](https://swisscatplus.ch).
 From a fully automated chemistry lab, numerous samples will be processed under different parameters by a variety of machines.
 The idea is to have the output data of this lab, and even more so the associated metadata, to be queryable and retrievable.
 On the long run, the idea is also to allow external sources to contribute their data to the system as well, following metadata standards.